 I believe The MET Gala 2018 (See HERE) has a lot to do with the recent influx of artistic themes in Pakistani fashion.
-While Pakistani fashion has been about incorporating Mughal and Ottoman themes like nature and architecture, incorporating art pieces or paying homage to artists has been a recent shift in modern Pakistani fashion.
-This exciting emergence can be seen in Generation Pk (See HERE) collections, Studio S. collections (See HERE), and the upcoming sophomore collection of ZAHA (See HERE).
-I will tell you why I think that is.
+While Pakistani fashion has been about incorporating Mughal and Ottoman themes like nature, Islamic architecture, incorporating famous art or paying homage to artists who make the famous art, The MET Gala 2018 fashion was all about incorporating one of the most populous religions in the world- Christianity, more specifically, Catholicism.
+And the glamorous red carpet was a sight to behold on many occasions.

 The MET Gala 2018